Mentors and Services

 Who are the Academic Mentors?

-Though Academic Mentors are not clinicians, they work collaboratively with professional staff from Wellness and Disability Services, actively referring students to both resources.
+Though Academic Mentors are not clinicians, they work collaboratively with professional staff from the Wellness Center and Disability Services, actively referring students to both resources.
 Students must give permission for Mentors to communicate and collaborate with these offices.

 How are Students and Mentors matched?

 It is important that students and Mentors develop a positive rapport.
 We have a staff with diverse backgrounds and interests to promote engagement with a variety of students.
 In addition to an informal interview process, students and parents fill out an assessment of student strengths and challenges.
 This information is used to create the best match between a student and Mentor.